 So is learning the gear and technology all it’s about?
 Not really.
 It’s about getting a well-rounded skillset that serves you well in the studio and the world.
 “Sometimes people have a lot of skill on the audio engineering and producing side but don’t have good people skills and don’t know how to make connections.
 Sometimes they have the opposite.”

-No matter where you’re at today, the best apprentices remain confident and aim high.
+No matter where you’re at today, the best externs remain confident and aim high.
 Speaking of the inner strength it takes to build a career in music, Bill quotes his friend Harriet Schock, the Grammy nominated singer: “‘If you’re trying to hit the ceiling, you probably won’t, but if you shoot for the moon you’ll hit the ceiling.’
 And hitting the ceiling in the music industry is making a living out of music.
 So people have to be confident and believe in themselves.”